EHMC 2026 Conference Programme

 - Dr Marina Karanikolos, Research Fellow, European Observatory for Health Systems and Policies, United Kingdom

-This session is organised in collaboration with the European Observatory on Health Systems and Policies, which we thank for the support to our conference.
+This session is organised in collaboration with the European Observatory on Health Systems and Policies.

 This session features presentations of the shortlisted abstracts that are competing for the Karolinska Institutet Medical Management Centre (MMC) & EHMA Research Award, an annual award for the best contribution associated with a doctoral thesis related to health management.